 WORDS): The existing building at the municipal pad represents a unique opportunity for the Town of Wayland.
-Since it is built and readily adaptable, many costs typically undertaken by a town to create a senior or community center are already covered.
+Since it is built and readily adaptable, many costs typically undertaken by a town to create a senior or community center are already paid.
 For less than the typical cost of a new building, this existing building can be finished for new uses for Wayland's future.

 Since 2006, the plan for the Town Center development has included this benefit of a municipal building pad gift.
-The BoS is negotiating for transfer of the site.
-The timing is right to move forward with specific planning for community uses on the site.
+With the BoS is negotiating for transfer of the site.
+The timing is right to move forward with specific planning for Wayland uses on the site.

-The need for space for the COA is acute and getting greater.
+The need for space for the COA is acute and getting worse.
 More than twenty-five percent of Wayland residents are 60+ years old and eligible for local, state, and federal programs and services.
-These seniors are underserved by inadequate facilities, squeezed into 2800 sf of space at Town Building and a patchwork of other scattered resources.
+These seniors are underserved by inadequate facilities, squeezed into 2800 sf space at Town Building and a patchwork of other scattered resources.
 State guidelines recommend provision of 5 to 6 sq feet per senior, and surrounding towns are well ahead of Wayland in providing these resources.
-Wayland's senior population is growing and is expected to continue to grow until 2030 before declining, and this site represents an optimal, well-located, cost-effective way to meet this essential need.
+Wayland's senior population is growing and is expected to peak at 30% of the town population in 2030 before declining, and this site represents an optimal, well-located, cost-effective way to meet this essential need.
 In addition, the COA is currently unable to serve the families of seniors due to a lack of private meeting space, and is sending town residents to other communities for these services.